 Arsenal broke their club transfer record to sign Lacazette from Lyon in 2017 as the Gunners looked to add firepower to their forward line.

-After a mixed debut season, the French international has scored 45 goals in 114 appearances for the club and won their Player of the Year award in 2018-19, although his future at the club is now uncertain amid plenty of competition for a place in the starting XI.
+After a mixed debut season, the French international has scored 70 goals in 193 appearances for the club and won their Player of the Year award in 2018-19.

 Wenger really started to splash the cash towards the end of his Arsenal reign, signing Aubameyang from Borussia Dortmund in January 2018.

-The Gabonese striker has proven his worth by scoring 61 goals in 97 appearances and even took over the armband from Granit Xhaka in November 2019.
+The Gabonese striker was ridiculously prolific in his first few seasons and even took over the armband from Granit Xhaka in November 2019.